anuszka/COVID-19-MZ_GOV_PL/README.md

 | "Wydarzenia" | "events"| restrictions introduced by Polish government (described in Polish)|
 | "Wyzdrowiali" |  "recovered"|  cumulative|

-For convenience of other users, below I explain the column headers as a dictionary:
+Here, column headers as a dictionary (perhaps this will be useful for copy-pasting into Python code):

 `original_Polish_header : English_translation # comment`